developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
-Path to a local wave file to be played when the scanner successfully decodes a barcode.
-The wave file must reside on the device.
+Path to a local '.wav' file to be played when the scanner successfully decodes a barcode.
+The '.wav' file must reside on the device.
 This will override the existing scanner beeper settings.
-Note: On Android platform, calling this method, the ScanDecodeWav config tags value will not be applied.
+The decodeSound property doesnot rely on decodeDuration, decodeFrequency and decodeVolume properties.
+Calling this method, the ScanDecodeWav config tags value will not be applied.
+Note: On Android platform, '.ogg' file is also supported.
 ####Access